jjfeng/jjfeng.github.io/joining.md

 We are seeking a postdoctoral researcher/data scientist to join our team.
 The primary responsibilities are:
-* Develop and test ML algorithms that analyze structured data and clinical notes from the electronic health record (EHR) system
+* Develop and test new ML algorithms that analyze structured data and clinical notes from the electronic health record (EHR) system
 * Research/assess the use of large language models to develop interpretable and scalable clinical decision support systems
+* Be up-to-date on state-of-the-art methodologies in the relevant technical fields and application domains
 * Ensure that the developed ML algorithms are reliable and fair
-* Write and edit research manuscripts
+* Write and edit research manuscripts in collaboration with the team

 Our predictive analytics team is highly collaborative and includes team members with wide-ranging expertise:
 * Jean Feng: Data analytics lead, assistant professor in the Department of Epidemiology and Biostatistics at UCSF